Faculty Program Directors for Graduate Programs

 MS in Criminal Justice

 Gretchen Schmidt has been in academia for nearly 20 years.
 Currently she serves as the faculty program director for the Master of Science in Criminal Justice program at Excelsior.
 She earned her Juris Doctorate from the University of Toledo College of Law in 1998 after several years in the legal field she determined that she could give back more and make more of an impact on peoples lives through teaching.
 She went back to school and earned an MSCJ with a forensic psychology concentration and an MBA.
 As a lifelong learner herself, she truly believes in Excelsior’s mission.

-MS in Healthcare Administration and MS in Health Sciences
+Master of Public Administration, MS in Healthcare Administration, and MS in Health Sciences

 Anna Zendell is a social worker by training.
 She is currently a senior faculty program director for the School of Graduate Studies, overseeing the Master of Science in Health Sciences degree program.
 She also teaches regularly for the School.
 Her areas of interest are developing innovative teaching strategies for our adult learners, particularly working professionals, and supporting family caregivers of older adults and people with disabilities.
 She is active in her local community on issues of elder care and food insecurity.
 In her personal life, she enjoys spending time with family and friends, gardening, hiking and all things to do with nature.